BAkinmarin/dec-quote-calculator/README.md

 <a name="acknowlegements"></a>
 # Acknowledgements

-### Alan Bushell
-My mentor who provided me with great feedback and guidance at the inception of this project, helping to keep at the forefront the requirements for a successful project.

 ### Code Community
 Other software developers who gave feedback on their experience whilst interacting with The Cleaning Hack Calculator.